benjamin-miranda/portfolio/README.md

 # portfolio https://benjamin-miranda.github.io/portfolio/
-my portfolio to showcase my projects made using a template from https://html5up.net/
+my portfolio is to showcase my projects made using a template from https://html5up.net/